Kkari/cs-masters/_posts/2024-12-09-hibernate-misunderstood.md

 3. Learn how an ORM works internally.
 (And the JDBC driver for that matter.)

 * I found for the basic concepts the "Architecture" part of the documentation pretty good.
-* A very good resource to learn Hibernate on an advanced user level was the "High-Performance JPA" Course from Vlad Michalcea: https://vladmihalcea.com/courses/high-performance-java-persistence/
+* A very good resource to learn Hibernate on an advanced user level was the ["High-Performance JPA" Course from Vlad Michalcea](https://vladmihalcea.com/courses/high-performance-java-persistence/)
 * There are no good resources to directly learn the Hibernate architecture, but there is one for SqlAlchemy in Python and it was inspired by Hibernate!
 I advise reading that amazing chapter, going through the Hibernate source and thinking about how concepts releate to each other in both frameworks.
-It really helped me to solidify my understanding of ORMs: https://aosabook.org/en/v2/sqlalchemy.html
+[It really helped me to solidify my understanding of ORMs](https://aosabook.org/en/v2/sqlalchemy.html)

 That's it for now :)